 Altitude sickness is something that should be taken seriously.
 And, while you probably won’t die from it, you can certainly expect a ruined trip to the mountains.
 Trust us, nobody and we mean nobody wants to spend thousands of dollars on a ski trip only to be stuck in the cabin hugging the toilet bowl.

-Not only is altitude sickness a risk for those planning a vacation to the mountains, it’s also a risk for those moving to or visiting cities with higher elevation, such as Denver, CO.
+Not only is altitude sickness a risk for those planning a vacation to the mountains, it’s also a risk for those moving to or visiting cities with higher elevation, such as Denver, CO (oh, and by way of introduction, we coordinate moving services in Denver).
 Those first few weeks in your new, highly elevated city can be especially difficult if you are prone to altitude sickness and unprepared.

 This is exactly why we put together this post on adjusting to the high altitude.
 Here we’ll share with you 7 easy ways to avoid the horrible icy claws of altitude sickness.
 Let’s dive in.